Deadlines For Funding

 EXCEPTIONS: Applicants who have completed 24 quarter credits or 16 semester credits (within the past 24 months) in residence as a full-time student at a recognized institution of higher learning in the United States (or other English-speaking country) before entering the University of Minnesota may be exempted from this requirement.

-Please write a statement that identifies the distinctive qualities, characteristics, and life experiences you would contribute to your graduate program and to the education of fellow students at the University of Minnesota.
+Please write a statement that identifies the distinctive qualities, characteristics, and life experiences you would contribute to Integrated Biosciences and to the education of fellow students at the University of Minnesota.
 You may wish to include examples that address your contribution to the diversity of the student body and illustrate your motivation to succeed by setting high standards for accomplishing intellectual and other goals, overcoming obstacles to achievement, and/or helping others to gain access to the resources necessary for success.
+Potential DOVE applicants should note that this statement is part of the DOVE Fellowship application materials.

 IBS Supplemental Application